vittoriom/CleanroomLogger/INTEGRATION.md

 Carthage integration is a little simpler than manual integration:

 1. Update the `Cartfile` with an entry for CleanroomASL
-2. Download and build CleanroomASL; this will also cause any required dependencies to be built
+2. Download and build CleanroomASL
-3. Add `CleanroomASL.framework` and the required dependencies to your application target
+3. Add `CleanroomASL.framework` to your application target
 4. Create a build phase to strip the extra processor architectures from the Carthage frameworks

 ### Getting Started